-

 having a "type" provides quite a bit of flexibility, which, i'm not sure we necessarily need. could end up with an explosion of custom "types" when it doesn't seem needed (at least imo). doesn't feel like we need to go further than supporting:

-- the function works and returns something that should match
+• the function works and returns something that should match output

-would be added. - in go i suppose you'd expect
+• in go i suppose you'd expect err to not be nil.

 If we decide that the current schema is the way to go, then I would suggest enforcing that only one of errors, output, can be populated, but not both.
 This can be done with a oneOf.